Ages: 14-18 years

 One of the missions of FIRST is to spread the love of Science, Technology, Engineering and Mathematics (STEM) to as many people as possible.
 In order to achieve this, FIRST celebrates teams who spread STEM to their schools, communities, countries and the world.

 The first Australian FRC Regional was held at the Sydney Olympic Park in March 2015.
 This successful first-ever event featured 37 registered teams from China, Taiwan, Singapore, USA, & Australia competed in the Sydney Olympic Park Sports Centre.
-The 2016 FIRST Robotics Competition Australia Regional will again be held at the Sydney Olympic Park Centre on 17, 18, 19 March featuring 50 teams from USA, Taiwan, India, Singapore, China, and Australia.
+The 2016 FIRST Robotics Competition Australia Regional was again held at the Sydney Olympic Park Centre on 17, 18, 19 March 2016 - featuring 50 teams from USA, Taiwan, India, Singapore, China, and Australia.
+The FRC program in Australia has experienced phenomenal growth in the last couple of years thanks in part to our Robots in the Outback program (RITO), supported by Google - so much so that there are TWO regionals hosted in Sydney each year! the Southern Cross Regional and the South Pacific Regional.
 More information on the Australian FRC regional, click here.

 In Australia, all FIRST® Robotics Competition teams can compete at the Duel Down Under, held in Sydney.
 This is an off-season event held each year as a cheaper and easier alternative to Regionals, and is also much later in the year (end of June) to give teams more time to prepare their robots.
-In 2012, 6 teams from NSW, VIC, TAS and SA competed, and 2014 saw 21 robots from around Australia and China competing.
+In the inaugural year - 2012 - 6 teams from NSW, VIC, TAS and SA participated.
+Currently, the Duel Down Under has grown to an event hosting up to 50 teams from around the South Pacific, including China.

-If you’re interested in starting an FIRST® Robotics Competition team at your school, university, community group, etc…great!
-As long as you can get a decent number (10-30) kids aged 14-18, and can cover the rookie registration cost of USD$6500, you can start assembling your team.
+If you're interested in starting an FIRST® Robotics Competition team at your school, university, community group, etc. great!
+As long as you can get a decent number (10-30) of students aged 14-18, and can cover the rookie registration cost of USD$6000 (subject to change yearly), you can start assembling your team.
 To find out more, click here.